vizfold/vizfold-foundation/TROUBLESHOOTING.md

 # Setup issues

 The purpose of this guide is to help possible users fix certain problems that may arise when attempting to set up or run Vizfold.
+In general make sure when setting up or running the program make sure you have started an interactive job first and that you are on that job's clusters.

 ## Running out of storage while creating the environment